instructure/instructure-ui/docs/guides/v8-upgrade-guide.md

 ## Why we switched from emotion to themeable

-We feel that it is very important that InstUI is easy to use and learn, to accomplish this we try to use well-known open source solutions whenever possible.
+We feel that it is very important that InstUI is easy to use and learn.
+To accomplish this, we try to use well-known open source solutions whenever possible.
 The previous, custom made theming solution did not fit into this vision (for its defense it was added when there weren't widely used alternatives) so we decided to switch to a broadly adopted one.
 The two main candidates were [emotion.sh](https://emotion.sh) and [styled components](https://styled-components.com), we decided to use emotion.
 If you are interested in our detailed reasoning you can read it [here](https://gist.github.com/serikjensen/4ba00b653efac1dbf80543c529adabbc).

 ### Codemods